 iOS 11 makes iMessage an "app drawer," and adding Apple Pay features is a big highlight.
 There's a lack of such messaging apps on Google's Android phone that combine multiple functions.
 Android Messages is the standard (and basic) messaging app, and Hangouts, Allo, and Duo each have their own specific uses.

 Although Android also has P2P payment capabilities in Google Wallet, it requires a separate install and setup application.

 Current winner: iOS 11. iOS users have access to a wealth of special features such as text effects, seamless Wi-Fi, SMS messaging and the latest in-app P2P payment capabilities.

-Apple redesigned iOS 11’s lock screen, control center, Siri interface and application store.
+Apple redesigned iOS 11’s lock screen, control center, Siri interface, and application store.
 Although Android O also made a visual adjustment, but it still can not be comparable with iOS.
-Design for iPhone X bring some new challenges, but also some new design opportunities.
+Design for iPhone X brings some new challenges, but also some new design opportunities.

 Current winner: iOS 11.
 We are very satisfied with the current design of iOS 11, especially the newly introduced control center, but we are skeptical of the actual effect of the new application store.

 Android has been ahead of Apple in both AR and VR for many years.
 Android has Google Daydream’s support for VR and Tango for AR, and it even recently announced the launch of a stand-alone helmet.
 Apple just set foot in the field of AR, but it claims to have the world's largest AR platform and ARKit developer platform will be available later this year.